0sAND1s/SpectrumGameCompressor/README.md

 I noticed that a few games are not running properly on Spectrum +3 when loaded from disk, but work fine on Spectrum 128K/48K or even +3 when loaded from tape.
 It might be that the originals had the issue too, or that are not cracked properly, or that are using memory in the printer buffer area.
 Any help is appreciated to fix them.

 Also added the feature for producing turbo-loading TZX files, in folder 'buildtzx'.
 The games can be built at once with buildtzx.bat or individually with command 'buildtzx.bat Dizzy3' for example.
+Other arguments for the buildtzx.bat script are: baud rate and 'noscr' (exclude or minimize screen size).
+Example for building Dizzy1 with minimal screen size and 3000 baud: 'buildtzx.bat Dizzy1 3000 noscr'.
+Example for building Dizzy1-7 and 2250 baud: 'buildtzx.bat Dizzy?
+2250'.
+The resulting file name will reflect custom parameter values.
 The default loading speed is 6000 baud, resulting in loading time of at most 1 minute!
 Some other supported speeds, configured in buildtzx.bat are 1364 (ROM speed), 2250 (good for tape recording), and 3000 (good if 6000 is not working).
 The loading border stripes color is showing the progress of loading, in chunks of 8KB left to load: white - 8KB, yellow - 16KB, cyan - 24KB, green - 32KB, magenta - 40KB, red - 48KB.
 Using baud 6000, 8KB block is loaded in about 14 seconds, so the color changes every 14 seconds.